murchie85/gossipSimulator/README.md

 ## Two Projects One goal

 There is a data oriented Sim DFS, which is executed via terminal and a interactive game interface.
 Both have mostly the same functionality but are for presenting to different audiences.
+The game version lets you tweak the controls in real time to see how the audience reacts, such as thresholds for gossip.